Optimal Computation in Anonymous Dynamic Networks

-The special multi-aggregate functions $F_C(p_i,\lambda)=n$ and $F_{GC}(p_i,\lambda)=\mu_\lambda$ are called the \emph{Counting} function and the \emph{Generalized Counting} function, respectively.
-It is known that, if a system can compute the Generalized Counting function $F_{GC}$, then it can compute any multi-aggregate function in the same number of rounds: thus, $F_{GC}$ is \emph{complete} for the class of multi-aggregate functions~\cite{DV22}.
+The special multiset-based functions $F_C(p_i,\lambda)=n$ and $F_{IM}(p_i,\lambda)=\mu_\lambda$ are called the \emph{Counting} function and the \emph{Input Multiset} function, respectively.
+It is easy to see that, if a system can compute the Input Multiset function $F_{IM}$, then it can compute any multiset-based function in the same number of rounds: thus, $F_{IM}$ is \emph{complete} for the class of multiset-based functions.

 \begin{proposition} If the Input Multiset function $F_{IM}$ can be computed (with termination), then all multiset-based functions can be computed (with termination) in the same number of rounds, as well. \end{proposition} \begin{proof} Once an agent $p_i$ with input $\lambda(p_i)$ has determined the multiset $\mu_\lambda$ of all agents' inputs, it can immediately compute any desired function $\psi(\lambda(p_i), \mu_\lambda)$ within the same local computation phase. \end{proof}